dilina-r/rl-rec/README.md

     ```

 - The **run_rl.sh** script contains the commands for each RL baseline and the enhanced SQN, EVAL methods.
 Comment/Uncomment as needed to run each approach.

+- To run SKNN and VSKNN methods, we used the [session-rec](https://github.com/rn5l/session-rec) framework with the processed datasets.
+To reproduce our results, refer to our [Online material](https://dilina-r.github.io/rl-rec/), where we provide the full results and hyper-parameters for each protocol.

 # References